BuilderIO/builder/packages/commerce-plugin-tools/README.md

       'Content-Type': 'application/json',
     };

-    // always transform product to match EcomProduct interface, ts will notify you if not const transformProduct = (product: any) => ({
+    // always transform product to match Resource interface, ts will notify you if not const transformProduct = (product: any) => ({
       id: product.id,
       title: product.name,